 Data Visualization Workflow

 In RAS, data is visualized using what we call Dashboards.
 A dashboard can contain graphs, maps, tables and more.
 Before you can create a dashboard, you first need to define a filter.
 Filters specify a data set that can be used by a dashboard.
-When creating your dashboard, you’ll specify the filter you want to use.
+When creating your dashboard, you must specify the filter you want to use.